 Subject to copyright legislation copies may be provided to members of the public for the purposes of private study and research.

-The Special Collections & Archives Manager will give consent to the verbatim publication of material in whole or in part only on condition that appropriate acknowledgement is made.
+The Head of Special Collections & Archives will give consent to the verbatim publication of material in whole or in part only on condition that appropriate acknowledgement is made.

 Items may be exhibited by the University in original or surrogate form, subject to Intellectual Property Rights clearance as necessary.